Peace9911/sha_2_attack/README.md

 #sha_2_attack

-The verify_result  is a validation of the results.
+The "verify_result" is a validation of the results.